The Secure Domain Foundation and Internet Infrastructure Coalition facilitate an online dialogue about domain name abuse reporting criteria.

 Ultimately, we are striving to create a model for anti-abuse to ensure that complainants submit sufficient relevant information when making allegations so that providers can appropriately route, investigate, and resolve with minimal back-and-forth communication.
 We invite the abuse reporting community, including LEA, the IP and anti-abuse communities, to join with Internet infrastructure providers to accomplish the common goal of improving abuse reporting.

-If you are interested in joining the discussion list, please contact i2Coalition Community Manager, Dakota Graves, using the form below.
+If you are interested in joining the discussion list, please contact i2Coalition Programs Manager, David Warner, using the form below.